Remnants of cyclone Fili set to hit North Island next week

 Remnants of a tropical cyclone in the Pacific is set to hit the country next week, including the already flood-stricken East Coast.

-Tropical Cyclone Fili is currently swirling to the south of New Caledonia and MetService believes parts of the cyclone may travel to New Zealand on Wednesday.
+Tropical cyclone Fili is currently swirling to the south of New Caledonia and MetService believes parts of the cyclone may travel to New Zealand on Wednesday.

 Areas of the North Island are set to be hit, including Gisborne.

-"Northern and eastern regions of the North Island, including Gisborne, look to be most at risk of seeing possible severe weather with the remnants of Tropical Cyclone Fili."
+"Northern and eastern regions of the North Island, including Gisborne, look to be most at risk of seeing possible severe weather with the remnants of tropical cyclone Fili."

 Gisborne District Council chief executive Nedine Thatcher Swann said the recovery is particularly tough on some communities that had only just completed work after the bad weather in November.